-- A copy of the procurement document. - The rationale for the method of procurement. - The cost analysis. - The guiding principles for the procurement as approved by the Council, Mayor, or governing authority. - The Committee transmittal and Council Action authorizing the release of the procurement document. - The scoring instrument. - A description of the scoring methodology. - The public notice of release of the procurement. - Technical assistance questions and answers. - Copies of proposals. - Copies of the letters notifying the proposers of their scores. - A copy of the report to the governing authority seeking approval of the scores awarded. - A copy of the material provided to the Appeals Board, if convened. - Copies of the letters notifying the proposers of the Appeals Boards' action(s) and their funding recommendations, if appeals process was required. - A copy of the report to the governing authority advising of the Appeals Boards' actions(s) and requesting approval of the funding recommendations, if appeals process was required.

-- A copy of the transmittal to the Mayor documenting the procurement process and requesting approval of the proposal results. - A copy of the final City Council and Mayor action. - Copies of letters to the proposers notifying them of the City Council and Mayor approved action.
+- A copy of the procurement document. - The cost analysis, if applicable. - The scoring instrument. - A description of the scoring methodology. - The public notice of release of the procurement. - Technical assistance questions and answers. - Copy of proposals. - Copy of the letters notifying the proposers of their scores. - A copy of the report to the governing authority seeking approval of the scores awarded. - A copy of the materials provided to the Appeals Board, if convened. - Copy of the letters notifying the proposers of the Appeals Boards' action(s) and their funding recommendations, if appeals process was required. - A copy of the report to the governing authority advising of the Appeals Boards' actions(s) and requesting approval of the funding recommendations, if appeals process was required. - A copy of the transmittal to the Council and Mayor documenting the procurement process and requesting approval of the proposal results, if necessary. - A copy of the final City Council and Mayor action, if necessary. - Copy of letters to the proposers notifying them of the City Council and Mayor approved action.

-Such records shall be documented and placed in a location that is accessible for monitoring and auditing purposes.
-While all procurement actions should be electronically filed, at least one (1) hard copy of the above listed procurement documents shall be retained.
+Such records shall be electronically archived and placed in a location that is accessible for monitoring and auditing purposes.